How to Finance a Motorcycle

 Taking out a loan with your home as collateral is something you should consider very carefully.
 Do you want to put your home at risk for a new motorcycle?

 Another bad idea: buying a bike with your credit card.
 If you have a high enough limit, the thought is tempting.
 It's easy to do, and there's no credit check if you already have the card.
-The factor that should stop you from doing it, though, is the high interest rates you'll be paying and the nasty penalties you'll get stuck with if you get behind on your payments.
+The factor that should stop you from doing it, though, is the high-interest rates you'll be paying and terrible penalties you'll get stuck with if you get behind on your payments.

 The best-case scenario when buying a motorcycle or making any large purchase is to wait until you have the cash on hand to do so.
 But if you're determined to purchase a motorcycle, take the same care you would with any other big-ticket item; be sure you can afford the terms and can handle any payments.